DrMint/Litrato/README.md

 ### Auto
 <img src="https://www.r-entries.com/etuliens/img/Litrato/auto.jpg" width="40%">
-Provides two ways to increase the contrast without burning values (burning refers to values getting out of the 0-255 scale).
+Provides two ways to increase the contrast without burning values (burning refers to values getting out of the 0-255 range).
 The first is by maximizing the range of luminances values of the image.
 The second is called Dynamic extension, and tries to make the histogram as flat as possible.

+- `Switch`: choose which way to increase contrast.

 ### Luminosity
 <img src="https://www.r-entries.com/etuliens/img/Litrato/luminosity.jpg" width="40%">